operator-framework/java-operator-sdk/docs/documentation/patterns-best-practices.md

 is watched by a controller.
 In is better to start up the operator, so it can handle other namespaces while there might be a permission issue for some resources in another namespace.

+The `stopOnInformerErrorDuringStartup` has implication on [cache sync timeout](https://github.com/java-operator-sdk/java-operator-sdk/blob/114c4312c32b34688811df8dd7cea275878c9e73/operator-framework-core/src/main/java/io/javaoperatorsdk/operator/api/config/ConfigurationService.java#L177-L179) behavior.
+If true operator will stop on cache sync timeout. if `false`, after the timeout the controller will start reconcile resources even if one or more event source caches did not sync yet.